nicholas-maltbie/CharacterControlsDemo/README.md

 This project is a sample character controls demo to demonstrate how you can use Requirements Engineering to develop a basic character controller.

-OpenKCC is an open source project hosted at [https://github.com/nicholas-maltbie/OpenKCC](https://github.com/nicholas-maltbie/OpenKCC)
+This project is based off the open source OpenKCC project hosted at [https://github.com/nicholas-maltbie/OpenKCC](https://github.com/nicholas-maltbie/OpenKCC)

 This is an open source project licensed under a [MIT License](LICENSE.txt).
 Feel free to use a build of the project for